 Onesies or gowns that offer easy access to diapers for changing are good choices.
 These are the kind I’m talking about.
 You’ll need lots of these, so go ahead and get a handful to have on hand in every size.
 They make the cutest ones in different styles these days.
 Here are my favorite ones for girls and my favorite ones for boys.

 19) Socks / Hat

-If it’s cold, you’ll definitely need socks for your little one.
+If it’s cold, you’ll definitely need socks like these for your little one.
 Babies born in the summer won’t really need them very much.
 One little pack of socks is plenty.
-And for a hat, you can get some really cute options like this one for summertime or this one for the wintertime.
+And for a hat, you can get some really cute options like this one for summertime or this one for winter.
 This is a truly personal preference so I’ll leave this one up to you!

 What You Need for Traveling with a Newborn

 One of the most important items a parent will purchase.
 This should be purchased new, as a used car seat cannot be trusted to withstand a car crash.
 Many hospitals won’t discharge mother and baby until they have checked the car seat installation.

 For all three of our babies, we went with the Chicco car seat and stroller combo.
 It was a workhorse!!
 We even comparison shopped each time before settling on the same exact one each time.
 So I can confidently say you don’t even need to stress about this choice – get a Chicco and you’ll love it for the safety ratings and ease of use plus the great price point.